spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/link-hosts.md

 7. Click **Link this device to another**.

-8. In the pop-up box that appears, enter the token you coped from the leader node.
+8. In the pop-up box that appears, enter the token you copied from the leader node.

-9. Click confirm.
+9. Click **Confirm**.

 10. Repeat this process for every node you want to link to the leader node.